Contract year phenomenon

 Contract year phenomenon is a term used in North American sports to describe the occurrence when athletes perform at a very high level in the season prior to their free agency eligibility.
-Most often, these athletes have seasons that are statistically better than previous years, but then once they sign their new contract, they return to their previous level of performance.

 In the NBA, a study showed that Player efficiency rating (PER) on average went up during the player's contract year, but then dipped below baseline the year after signing said deal.
 Also, while blocks and steals did not increase during the contract year, they still significantly dipped below the baseline the year after.
 In the MLB, when averaged across the population there was no significant improvement in statistics during players' contract year, but various metrics for batting were shown to drop off the year following the new contract.
 This is in line with recent psychological theory that suggests salient external motivators (like a large monetary contract) may work to undermine intrinsic motivation (and thus performance).